 The trail from Dingboche further moves to Lobuche.
 An hour-long tough ascend from Dingboche takes you to the no-tree grasslands of the region, giving you a spectacular view of the grassland terrains of the Himalayas.
 A four-hour walk in these terrains, and you get to Lobuche.
 Lobuche offers some of the most spectacular and scenic mountain views and holds a high-altitude research center that is used as a communication center for rescue operations.

 You May Also Like the following:

 Highlights of Everest Base Camp

-The longest 8-hour trail to walk on for this quick trip is the hike to Gorakshep.
+The longest 8-hour trail to walk on for this Quick trip is the hike to Gorakshep.
 After the bird raven, Gorakshep is the final stop for getting to the Everest Base Camp.
 Compared to the other hikes up to this point, the walk is relatively easy.
 Ascending from this point, you get to the Everest Base Camp.
-The Everest Base camp holds an up-close view of Mt.
+The Everest Base Camp holds an up-close view of Mt.
 Nuptse (7861 m), Mt.
 Pumori (7138 m), Lingtren (6749 m), Tibet mountain called Changtse (7543 m), and the mighty Mount Everest (8848m).
-An average of 5-6 hours worth of hike along the most challenging trails of Nepal and the view at the Base camp sums it up all into a worthwhile experience.
+An average of 5-6 hours worth of hike along Nepal's most challenging trails and the Base Camp's view sums it up all into a worthwhile experience.
 Furthermore, ascending to Kalapathar is another highlight of the experience.
 With an elevation of 5500m, the view is as spectacular as it gets.